-Proverbs 15:1

-(KJV) "A soft answer turneth away wrath: but grievous words stir up anger."

-(Contemporary English Version - EV) "A kind answer soothes angry feelings, but harsh words stir them up."

-(Easy to Read Version - RV) "A gentle answer makes anger disappear, but a rough answer makes it grow."

-(Literal Translation of the Bible - LITV) "A soft answer turns back wrath, but a hurtful word stirs up anger."

-For this presentation I am interested in the last part of the verse because we are talking about when silence is best.
+Proverbs 15:1 (KJV) "A soft answer turneth away wrath: but grievous words stir up anger."
+Grievous, harsh, rough or hurtful words should rsh (Contemporary English Version - EV) "A kind answer soothes angry feeling words stir them up." never be spoken.
+If you want to stir up a fuss, (Easy to Read Version - RV) "A gentle answer maker swer makes it grow." then of course you speak grievous words.
+(Literal Translation of the Bild word stirs up ar mis presentation I am interested in the last part of the verse because we are talking about when silence is best.